Refinancing with Earnest

 For those who want to buy a home but think it’s impossible with student loans, refinancing can help your dream of homeownership become a reality.
 You can lower your DTI ratio while using your savings to save for a down payment.

-According to CommonBond, borrowers who refinance their loans with them save $24,046 on average.
+According to CommonBond, borrowers who refinance their loans with them save $24,046 on average over the life of their loan.
 That could be a substantial down payment on your first home.

 3. Build your retirement nest egg

 If you’ve put off saving for retirement because you were struggling with student loans, refinancing can give you the room in your budget you need to start contributing.
 And starting now can really pay off in the long run.

 For example, let’s say you’re 25 and refinanced your loans.
 Your payment is reduced by $50 a month and you invest that extra cash in a 401(k) with a 7% annual gain.
 After 10 years, you’d have no more student loan debt and would have $8,654 in retirement.